 The w88 online casino commenced with a land acknowledgment by College of Liberal Arts Dean Debra Moddelmog and opening prayer by Newe Elder Mary McCloud.
 Several times during the w88 online casino, speakers reminded the audience that the University campus sits on the traditional homelands of the Numu (Northern Paiute), Wašiw (Washoe), Newe (Western Shoshone), Nuwu (Southern Paiute) peoples.

 The opening keynote address from Suzan Shown Harjo kicked off the event.
-Harjo has worked for decades to shape a national Native American policy agenda that addresses issues at the core of w88 online casino identity.
+Harjo has worked for decades to shape a national Native American policy agenda that addresses issues at the core of Indigenous identity.

 “w88 online casino recognizes one native people,” Harjo said in her opening remarks.
 “It recognizes the kinship of families."